MMakonnen/finetune-on-lepard/README.md

 - Always record **seeds and hyperparameters** for reproducibility
 - Maintain consistent **train/val/test splits** across experiments
 - Document any changes to data preprocessing or enrichment pipelines

----

-Let me know if you'd like a Markdown table of contents or internal links added.